tommyyearginjr/TwoPlusTwo/README.md

 # TwoPlusTwo
-"What is two plus two?"
+What is two plus two?

 Programming project examples using variety of languages.